 - Roll out your pie dough on a lightly floured surface (don’t worry about jagged edges; they add to the charm) and transfer to parchment lined cookie sheet.

 - Put apples in center of rolled out dough, leaving a 2 to 3 inch border of crust all the way around.

 - Fold in the sides of the crust.
 Brush crust lightly with milk (or you can use a beaten egg white if you want sheen) and sprinkle with a bit of granulated sugar.

-- Bake on center rack of oven for 10 minutes, then turn down the oven to 375° and continue baking for another 20 minutes, or until the crust is a deep golden brown, and the apple filling starts to bubble.
+- Bake on lower rack of oven for 10 minutes.
+After 10 minutes, move the galette to the center rack and turn down the oven to 375° and continue baking for another 30 to 40 minutes, or until the crust is a deep golden brown, and the apple filling starts to bubble.

 - Remove from oven and let cool on cookie sheet.
 Enjoy warm or at room temperature.
 It is lovely served as is, or with vanilla ice cream.